thomasbrears/recipewebsite/README.md

 # recipewebsite
  Private recipe website

-This webiste was create by Thomas Brears 2022, for the Thomas Brears's Recipes This website was created useing HTML and is in a basic layout format
+This website was created by Thomas Brears in 2022 and updated in 2023 for my Recipes.
+This website was created using HTML and CSS

-Developed by Thomas Brears, 0211401576, recipesite@brears.xyzCancel changes Copyright THOMAS BREARS 2021.
+Developed by Thomas Brears, recipe@brears.xyz